by Cathy Gunning

 Teaching in the early years is not easily definable.
 Early teaching and learning is about the process, the journey and the unique child.
 It is everything concerning every child that makes up their context for effective play and and learning.
 It is everything the practitioner does or does not do.
 It is quite complex, with multiple strands which is why effective teaching in the early years is a matter for dialogue and reflection.
 Having time to talk about dilemmas, practice, tips and thoughts is vital for us to learn and grow in developing our pedagogy.

 How children learn is key and how each child learns is much to do with their play and how they are taught.
 Actually, more precisely, it is to do with their entire learning environment.
 This world in which they live, experience, learn and play is responsible for their learning and that includes the enabling adult providing the recipe or formula if you like, for the conditions for learning.

-For me, teaching is about all the pedagogical beliefs of how children learn and how that is enabled through environments and adults, through their teaching styles, teaching skills and personal pedoagogy.
+For me, teaching the early years is about all the pedagogical beliefs of how children learn and how that is enabled through environments and adults, through their teaching styles, teaching skills and personal pedagogy.

 The dilemmas come when we have to know how and what to teach every day.
 As a colleague recently and so succinctly said, “do we teach the child or the curriculum?”

 Whether we teach the child first or the EYFS first depends on so many factors